ml4ai/delphi/docs/grfn_spec.md

 ### Scope and Namespace Paths

-Identifiers may have the same `<base_name>` (as it appears in source code) but be distinguished by either (or both) the \"[scope](https://en.wikipedia.org/wiki/Scope_(computer_science))\" and \"[namespace](https://en.wikipedia.org/wiki/Namespace)\" within which they are defined in the source code.
+Identifiers may have the same [`<base_name>`](#base-name) (as it appears in source code) but be distinguished by either (or both) the "[scope](https://en.wikipedia.org/wiki/Scope_(computer_science))" and "[namespace](https://en.wikipedia.org/wiki/Namespace)" within which they are defined in the source code.

-Each source language has its own rules for specifying scope and namespace, and it will be the responsibility of each program analysis module (e.g., Fortran `for2py`) to identify the hierarchical structure of the context that uniquely identifies the specific scope and/or namespace within which an identifier `<base_name>` is defined.
+Each source language has its own rules for specifying scope and namespace, and it will be the responsibility of each program analysis module (e.g., Fortran `for2py`) to identify the hierarchical structure of the context that uniquely identifies the specific scope and/or namespace within which an identifier [`<base_name>`](#base-name) is defined.
 However, generally scopes and namespaces may be defined hierarchically, such that the name for each level of the hierarchy taken together uniquely define the context.
-A \"path\" of names appears to be sufficient to generally represent the hierarchical context for either a specific scope or namespace.
+A "path" of names appears to be sufficient to generally represent the hierarchical context for either a specific scope or namespace.
 In general, names for a path are listed in order from general (highest level in the hierarchy) to specific.

 Examples: